axelarnetwork/axelar-core/docs/cli/axelard_query_bitcoin_master-address.md

-## axelard query evm master-address
+## axelard query bitcoin master-address

-Returns the EVM address of the current master key, and optionally the key's ID
+Returns the bitcoin address of the current master key, and optionally the key's ID

 ```
-axelard query evm master-address [chain] [flags]
+axelard query bitcoin master-address [flags]
 ```

 ### Options